4ms/stm32mp2-baremetal/README.md

 The only modifications is to open up more access to various peripherals in the device tree.
 The git log is the best way to see all the changes.

-You may need to change the device tree file and re-compile in order give you app permission to use certain peripherals.

 ### Giving your app access to peripherals